 Day 11: Trek to Pangboche.
 Going up the mountain is optional but getting down is mandatory.
 So this day begins your journey down and there will be a lot ahead to be excited about.

 Day 12: Pang Boche to Namche/Jorsalle.
 As you descend lower, we can say this can be the day when it’s okay to visit some of those party houses if you want and choose your poisons.
 Here, we either stop at Namche or head to Jorsalle, which has a tea house by the river, a serene place.
 You can either shorten the next hike to Lukla by heading to Jorsalle or celebrate the evening at Namche.

 Day 13: Namche/Jorsalle to Lukla.
-Arguably one of the hardest days on the trek if you choose to stop at Namche, with a lot of trekking downhill involved.
+Arguably one of the hardest days on the trek if you choose to stop at Namche, with a lot of trekking Steep uphill and downhill involved.
 But then you can have the best sleep you have ever had at the end of the day!

-Day 14: Fly back to Kathmandu.
+Day 14: Fly back to Ramechap.
 What goes up comes down!
 And so, this day will be the end of this journey.
-From Lukla, you will catch a flight back to Kathmandu and end your trip on a bustling note.
+From Lukla, you will catch a flight back to Ramechap and get on a transport to Kathmandu to end your trip on a bustling note.